 Tell the Scottish Government to speak up against unjust debt

-Ahead of COP 26, Jubilee Scotland is calling on the Scottish Government to use its powers and influence to help developing countries recover from the pandemic and tackle climate change by freeing them from unsustainable debt.
-And we need your help!
+On the lead up to COP 26, Jubilee Scotland called on the Scottish Government to use its powers and influence to help developing countries recover from the pandemic and tackle climate change by freeing them from unsustainable debt.
+But campaigning for Climate Debt Justice does not end because COP26 does, we still need your help!

 We’re asking Jubilee Scotland supporters to write to the Minister for International Development, Jenny Gilruth MSP to call on her to challenge private banks to offer debt relief to countries that need it and to take steps to avoid low income countries becoming further indebted due to climate change.